5 Silent Killers of Your Email Marketing

 List fatigue is the sister of list attrition, and both work deviously together to gradually erode the effectiveness of your email list.
 Thus, you should always keep an eye on these twins and curb their growth early on.

 Every time you send out that 15% off promotion, you get a huge influx of sales.
 Yeah, it’s a wonderfully effective discount promotion.
 In fact, it’s so effective that you decide to include it much more often.
 Now every other email that goes out includes the same offer.
 And it’s included in your shopping cart abandonment, welcome, and post-purchase emails too.

 Slowly, the emails start performing worse.
 The metrics are sliding.
 What do you do now?

 Discount training is something even many big brands are guilty of.
 There’s no question discounted sales are effective in the short term to garner purchases.
 However, in the medium and long term, too many sale-driven emails (especially pushing the same or similar offers) will train your subscribers to expect the discount.
-This means not only will they purchase less in the interim between sales, but they will also purchase less during the actual sale due to the desensitization…after all it’s nothing special and will come along again soon enough.
+This means that not only will they purchase less in the interim between sales, but they will also purchase less during the actual sale due to desensitization… After all, it’s nothing special and it will come along again soon enough.

-We’re not saying to not do sales, but rather to boost revenue through more precise targeting and relevance instead of taking the easy, short term route of blasting out another sale.
-We all know competing purely on price is a dangerous game, so keep a mind towards not training your contacts to only be discount shoppers; you’ll preserve margins, brand perception, and customer enthusiasm much better in the long run.
+We’re not telling you not to organize sales, but rather to boost revenue through more precise targeting and relevance, instead of taking the easy, short-term route of blasting out another sale.
+We all know competing purely on pricing is a dangerous game, so keep your mind towards not training your contacts to only be discount shoppers; you’ll preserve margins, brand perception, and customer enthusiasm much better in the long run.

 Let’s admit it, if you have been in the email marketing game for any amount of time, you’ve probably sent out an email that contained one of the following mistakes: